Year 4 pupils lead a Thanksgiving assembly

 All pupils from Nursery upwards have swimming lessons in the school’s indoor swimming pool and benefit from access to the School’s outstanding sports facilities, including the Sports Centre, astro-turf pitch, water-based astro and acres of playing fields.

-There are many extra-curricular opportunities available to pupils in the Junior School, with over 25 different activities on offer in an average week.
-For younger pupils there are late afternoon activities provided by both visiting specialists and members of teaching staff, eg Street Dance, Swimming, Speech and Drama, and Art Club.
+There are many extra-curricular opportunities available to pupils in the Junior School, with over 30 different activities on offer in an average week.
+For younger pupils there are late afternoon activities provided by both visiting specialists and members of teaching staff, e.g. Street Dance, Swimming, Speech and Drama, and Art Club.

 For pupils in Years 3 to 6 most activities are incorporated into the popular optional Saturday morning programme.
-The list varies from term to term, depending on the time of year, but includes: scuba diving, cooking, taekwon-do, fencing, horse riding, swimming, computing, arts and craft, and gardening.
+The list varies from term to term, depending on the time of year, but includes: arts and crafts, coding, cooking, drama, fencing, gardening, horse riding, magic, sailing and swimming.

-There are approximately 220 day pupils in the Junior School aged 3 to 11 years, split almost exactly 50:50 girls and boys.
-The School also accepts boarding pupils from age 7 and the small number of junior boarders are well looked after in Kirby House by the Junior Housemother, who provides a real sense of family for the children who live there.
+There are approximately 200 day pupils in the Junior School aged 3 to 11 years, split almost exactly 50:50 girls and boys.
+The School also accepts boarding pupils from age 7 who join our boarding family in Kirby House where they are looked after by the Junior Housemother, who provides a real sense of family for the children who live there.

 The boarding house is modern, light and airy, with cosy dormitories and space to personalise to make it feel like home.
 A wide range of evening and weekend activities is provided for boarders, with additional events and fun day trips.